Alfatar

 Alfatar (Алфатар [aɫfɐˈtar]) is a town in Silistra Province, Northeastern Bulgaria, located in 18 km to the south of the town of Silistra.
 It is the administrative centre of the homonymous Alfatar Municipality.
-As of December 2009, the town has a population of 1,714 inhabitants.
+As of December 2009, the town had a population of 1,714.

 The Alfatar Peninsula on Robert Island, South Shetland Islands is named after Alfatar.

 Population

 As of December 2018, the town of Alfatar has a dwindling population of 1,395 people, down from its peak of 4,358 people shortly after the Second World War.
 Alfatar is exclusively inhabited by ethnic Bulgarians (100%).